matplotlib/matplotlib/doc/devel/contributing.rst

 .. warning::

-   If you already have a version of Matplotlib installed, you will need to uninstall it.
+   If you already have a version of Matplotlib installed, use an virtual environment or uninstalling using the same method you used to install it.
+Installing multiple versions of Matplotlib via different methods into the same environment may not always work as expected.

 We use `Git <https://git-scm.com/>`_ for version control and `GitHub <https://github.com/>`_ for hosting our main repository.